Online Workshops

 All workshops start at 8.30pm and are hosted online via Zoom.

-They run for approximately 60 minutes and are priced at £30 each session.
+They run for approximately 60-75 minutes.
 Please speak to me if you would like a reduced rate, which I happily offer to families that need this.

 “Kate’s workshops are relaxed and full of learning, with realistic suggestions that really are achievable.
 It has been such a relief to have her support.”